Show Love to Your Customer: How to Increase Customer Loyalty

 - Offer opportunities only available to loyal customers.

 - Keep track of what your customers have purchased so you can send personalized special opportunities.

 A well-managed loyalty program is one of the best tools for success – but remember that it’s only one part of a great customer experience.
 At its heart, a loyalty program is about appreciation and recognition.
 Go above and beyond that program.
 Always show customers that you’re grateful for their business, and be sure to train your staff to do the same.
 Most importantly, never take your customers for granted.
 Without them, you have no business.

-This section is written by Earl Jonathan Tech is an entrepreneur focused on print marketing and advertising.
+This section is written by Earl Jonathan Tech, an entrepreneur focused on print marketing and advertising.
 At a young age, Earl founded PrintMeister, an Australia-based company that provides online printing services nationwide.
 While he is busy with work that is mostly related to print and merchandising, Earl makes sure he’s able to write when he has the time.

 Serving your first customer ever is always special and memorable for any entrepreneur.
 However, as time passes and you get the hang of the trade, competition becomes more apparent.
 You begin to recognize how important it is to increase customer acquisitions and retain existing customers.
 And this is where a common problem ensues.

 Some of the promotions that businesses offer are:

 - Sale packages